Earl of Roden

 He died at an early age and was succeeded by his uncle, the fifth Earl.
 When he died in 1897, the barony of Clanbrassil became extinct.
 He was succeeded in the Irish titles by his first cousin, the sixth Earl.
 He was the son of the Hon.
 John Jocelyn, fourth son of the second Earl.
 On his death, the titles were inherited by his younger brother Robert, the seventh Earl.
 Robert married the writer Ada Maria Jenyns.
-Their son, also named Robert, the eighth Earl, sat in the House of Lords as a Representative Peer between 1919 and 1956.
+Their son, also named Robert, the eighth Earl, sat in the House of Lords as an Irish representative peer between 1919 and 1956.
 As of 2014 the titles are held by his grandson, the tenth Earl, who succeeded his father in 1993.

 The Jocelyn Baronetcy, of Hyde Hall in the County of Hertford, was created in the Baronetage of England in 1665 for Robert Jocelyn.
 He was succeeded by his eldest son, the second Baronet.
 This line of the family failed on the death of his younger son, the fourth Baronet, in 1778.
 The late Baronet was succeeded by his first cousin once removed, the first Earl of Roden.

 The family seat was Hyde Hall, near Sawbridgeworth, Hertfordshire, and Tollymore Park, near Bryansford, County Down.

 The Earls of Roden were associated with the County Louth town of Dundalk for over three centuries; in July 2006 the freehold of the town was sold by auction.